dashdotrobot/bicyclewheel/content/pages/instructions.md

 <img alt="Bicycle wheel coordinate system" class="img-fluid" src="{filename}/images/coordinate_system.png">

 Forces and deformation are both specified in terms of three directions: radial, lateral, and tangential.
 The positive __radial__ direction points inwards towards the center of the hub.
-The positive __lateral__ direction points towards the left side of the bike.
-The positive __tangential__ direction points along the rim in the counter-clockwise direction.
+The positive __lateral__ direction points towards the non-drive side (NDS) of the bike.
+The positive __tangential__ direction points along the rim in the counter-clockwise direction (forwards, at the road contact point).
 Positive rim __twist__ is defined as a right-handed rotation around the tangential direction (imagine pointing your thumb along the tangential direction, and curling your fingers: that's the direction of positive rim twist).

 The bottom-most spoke is a __non-drive-side leading (pushing) spoke__.
 The spokes alternate NDS, DS, NDS, ... and leading, leading, trailing, trailing...